 - The All Seasons Downtown Retreat has only six rooms, so you’re guaranteed wonderful service from the onsite concierge and staff.
 Check availability online with TripAdvisor

-- Book a room in a historic Victorian bed and breakfast.
-Carriage House Fredericksburg is within walking distance of Main Street.
+- A historic Victorian bed and breakfast, Carriage House Fredericksburg is within walking distance of Main Street.
 Check rates on TripAdvisor

 Big Bend National Park

 One of only two national parks in Texas, Big Bend National Park straddles the U.S.-Mexico border and is a vast space of rocky mountains and stunning views.

 What to do and see in Big Bend National Park